Anmolbaral/Arduino-cli-setup/README.md

       Port                  Type                Board Name               FQBN                               Core
      /dev/cu.usbmodem14101  Serial Port(USB)    Seeeduino Wio Terminal   Seeeduino:samd:seeed_wio_terminal  Seeeduino:samd

+   Download the platform indexes by running the command:

+        arduino-cli core update-index

    If you see an Unknown board listed, uploading should still work as long as you identify the platform core and use the correct FQBN string.
 When a board is not detected for whatever reason,try downloading and installing the board in your PC.